 - Yogurt – Yogurt contains probiotics, which improve your gut flora so they work more efficiently to keep your intestinal tract clear of disease-causing organisms.
 Read more about healing your gut naturally with probiotics.

 - Garlic – The allicin in garlic boosts your immune system’s ability to fight bacteria and infection.

-- Oysters, lobsters, clams and crabs – Selenium found in shellfish is great at producing cytokines, proteins which protect you against flu viruses.
+- Oysters, lobsters, clams, and crabs – Selenium found in shellfish is great at producing cytokines, proteins that protect you against flu viruses.

 - Black and green tea – L-theanine is a wonderful amino acid found in green tea and black tea, and it strengthens your immune system in several ways.

 - Lean beef – Zinc is important for a strong immune system, and is one of the more common elements missing in today’s diet.
 Lean beef is very high in zinc.

 - Mushrooms – All mushroom varieties give your white blood cells a boost.
 That’s great for your immune system, and reishi, shiitake and maitake ‘shrooms deliver the most powerful immunity boost.

 - Kimchee, pickles, sauerkraut, and olives – All of these fermented foods deliver “good” bacteria to your gut, powering your natural defense system against pathogens while also creating helpful antibodies.